L5Sharp.Gateway 1.0.1

 Client Configuration

-Users can configure the client using the PlcOptions object.
-Along with IP and slot, you can configure various other settings, such as timeout and read interval.
+You can configure the client using the PlcOptions object.
+Along with IP and slot, the object contains properties to configure various other settings, such as timeout and poll rate.

 var options = new PlcOptions